ncsu-csc-510/Project3/README.md

 # 🚀What's New?

 ## New features:
-- 🎤 **Voice-Guided Recipes**: Choose from multiple voices to guide you while you cook.
-- 🖼️ **Personalized Themes**: Customize your CookBook experience with themes like *Midnight Chef* or *Literary Lemon*.
-- 📝 **Printable Meal Plans**: Plan your meals for the week and print them for easy access.
-- 🛒 **Smart Shopping Lists**: Automatically generate and export shopping lists as PDFs.
-- 🍝 **Advanced Filters**: Search recipes by cuisine type, cooking time, or dietary preferences.
-- 🤝 **Social Sharing**: Easily share recipes with friends via Discord, Slack, or social media.
 - ⭐ **Instant Recipe Favorites**: Save your top recipes instantly with a single click!
 - 🍽️ **Share Your Own Recipes**: Unleash your inner chef by adding your own recipes!
 - 🥗 **Smart AI Nutrition-Based Recipe Filtering**: Find the perfect recipe that fits your dietary needs with advanced nutrition-based filtering!